rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/33_software-development/336_create-debug-environment.md

 #### RVIZ
 To view the 3D model of your robot using the RVIZ capability, do the following.

-1. After your debug environment is created, navigate to the debug environment by clicking the **Debug environment** drop-down.
+1. After your debug environment is creatred, navigate to the debug environment by clicking the **Debug environment** drop-down.

 2. Click **RVIZ** as the capability.